Are you trying to order new checks or checkbooks from Chase?

 You might be wondering what kind of security features your checks comes with.

-A line of type normally too small to photocopy clearly cannot be reproduced by copiers or scanners.
+A line of type normally too small to photocopy clearly.

 Tip: Read how to send checks securely through the mail.